-Application : Applied Application Тррпоц Explanation on : The role of the Chairman of the Board, together with the key application of the practice responsibilities, is inscribed in Part 4.7 of the Board Charter that has been made accessible in the Company's website .
+Application : Applied

+Explanation on application of the practice The role of the Chairman of the Board, together with the key responsibilities, is inscribed in Part 4.7 of the Board Charter that has been made accessible in the Company's website.
 The Chairman, charged with leadership of the Board, was appointed amongst the Directors to foster and sustain a high standard of corporate governance whereby Company culture is solidified on accountability, transparency and sustainability in order to ensure that the Board may perform its duties effectively.
 Quarterly Board meetings are convened and led by the Chairman upon the CEO's review of crucial matters that had been forwarded by various departments of the Group.
 Additionally, the Chairman has the sole authority to set the Board agenda while ensuring that pertinent and reliable information is disseminated to the Board members in a timely manner.

-Explanation for : departure Large companies are re encouraged to complete equired to complete the columns below.
+Explanation for : departure

+Large companies are re encouraged to complete equired to complete the columns below.
 Non-large companies are the columns below.

+Measure :

-Measure : Timeframe : i l
+Timeframe :